 Head-to-Head Feature Comparison

 This is the full side-by-side breakdown.
-Every figure was verified against each vendor's own live pricing and product pages in June 2026, not recycled marketing copy.
+Every figure was verified against each vendor's own live pricing and product pages in August 2026, not recycled marketing copy.

 A few things jump out from this table.
-The lines have blurred since these tools first shipped: Syften added an MCP server in May 2026, Octolens markets a "for AI agents" MCP server, and F5Bot's Ultra tier now exposes a REST API.
+The lines have blurred since these tools first shipped: Syften added an MCP server in May 2026, Octolens markets a "for AI agents" MCP server, and F5Bot's Platinum tier now exposes an API.
 So "has an MCP endpoint" is no longer a Prowlo-only claim — and we won't pretend otherwise.
 What stays Prowlo-only is the row above it: semantic search over an accumulating Dataset.
 The competitors give your agent a window — an MCP call that returns recent matches, found by keyword rather than searchable by meaning.
 (Syften and Octolens do retain an archive or a mention log, but you query it by keyword, not by embedding distance.)
 Prowlo gives your agent a memory — every crawled record is embedded into a vector-searchable corpus of your niche that grows over time, which the agent queries by meaning.
 Prowlo's channel set — Reddit, X, Hacker News, Mastodon, and RSS — is narrower than Octolens's 13 platforms, but it goes deeper on each and keeps everything searchable, which is either a strength or a limitation depending on your workflow.

 Let's break each tool down in detail.